International Orientation events are scheduled throughout the year at Burnaby, Downtown and Aerospace Technology Campus.

 - Attend International Orientation events, your program orientation and other BCIT Kick Start events.

 - Read through the International Student Guide and familiarize yourself with the many student services available to you at BCIT.

-- Apply for British Columbia's Medical Services Plan (MSP), BC's provincial health care system (not available for exchange and study abroad students).
+- Apply for British Columbia's Medical Services Plan (MSP), BC's provincial health care system.

 - Set up a Canadian bank account and learn how to manage your finances in Canada.